-The PSMF (it is accepted to be according to European Good Pharmacovigilance Practice which is the base for this guideline, All the regulations that will be described in this chapter apply to the PSMF of the multinational MAH/applicant), and including any subcontracting or delegation of activities, or their location.
+The PSMF (it is accepted to be according to European Good Pharmacovigilance Practice which is the base for this guideline, All the regulations that will be described in this chapter apply to the PSMF of the multinational MAH/applicant), and pharmacovigilance system master file applies irrespective of the organizational structure of a marketing authorization holder, including any subcontracting or delegation of activities, or their location.
 Irrespective of the location of other activities, the qualified person for pharmacovigilance (QPPV 's) residence, the location at which he/she carries out his/her tasks.